Often the biggest obstacle to getting a self-employed mortgage is understanding how lenders will assess your application.

 Your credit rating and history has a huge bearing on:

 - whether you can get a mortgage loan

-- the interest rate you'll pay
+- the interest rate and product fee you'll pay

 - the choice of lenders available to you